The following study first appeared in Sportsmith (Feb 2022).

 The usual seasonality in the MLS is for injury risk spikes during the first three weeks of the regular season, during the end of May/beginning of June, and again in August.

-Figure 9 illustrates how the system performs for a team over a full season.
-Figure 9 is a heatmap over players’ individual daily risk levels across one team over a single season.
+Figure 10 is a heatmap over players’ individual daily risk levels across one team over a single season.
 The heatmap reflects the different metrics and concepts discussed in this section, such as the daily number of players at risk; risk sequences and their varying length; and seasonal trends of injury risk at the team level.

 Importantly, the system’s performance does somewhat vary throughout the season and is affected to an extent by seasonal trends.
 However, this chart shows that the system is sensitive to injury incidents throughout the entire season, implying that its ability to accurately forecast injuries in advance originates from further information and not just seasonal trends alone.

 Figure 10.
 Individual risk levels across a single team over one season

 Despite such systems and practices being in their infancy, Zone7 displayed a sensitivity rate of nearly 75% when forecasting injury risk.
 That is significant and, when compared against the usability metrics presented above, suggests there is real benefit in exploring AI’s current and future potential in this context.

 Considering football injury epidemiology, AI’s capability for perpetual self-improvement and the impact each injury type has on days lost, AI for injury risk forecasting and reduction in injury rates is worth continued examination.